 Nonfiction writers would be wise to take in all of the above advice.
 Even when telling a true story, it’s still a story and you want it to read well.

-In addition to these elements of good storytelling, however, are some important things that all nonfiction books should take into consideration.
+In addition to these elements of good storytelling, however, there are important factors that all nonfiction books should take into consideration.

 - Provide a solution to a problem.
 People read fiction for fun and entertainment.
 Nonfiction serves a specific purpose in their life.
 Make sure you are giving them what they’re looking for.